 We can’t talk of SEO without mentioning what really powers the search.
 Content is king, and many small businesses neglect the concept of content marketing altogether, which is a big mistake.

 Take time to create exceptional content in your industry that targets your ideal customers and do so on a consistent regular basis.
 The content that you create should serve three main purposes:

-Educate: here, your focus is on how-to guides, tutorials, definitions, etc. These content help you boost your brand awareness and be seen as an authority, the go-to resource in your industry.
+Educate: Here, your focus is on how-to guides, tutorials, definitions, etc. This content helps boost your brand awareness and be seen as an authority, the go-to resource in your industry.

 Attract buyers: The content you create here aims to attract visitors who are about to make a purchase decision.
 Think of search terms such as best of, where to buy, how much does it cost, etc.

-Convert Readers into Leads: the content you develop here is used as an incentive to have people signup to your list.
-Anything from a checklist, whitepaper, industry reports to eBook guides fall here.
+Convert readers into leads: The content you develop here is used as an incentive to have people sign up for your email list.
+Anything from a checklist, whitepaper, and industry reports to eBook guides fall here.

 When starting out, it’s very hard to tell